 1 Peter 2:12 (NKJV)

+After abstaining from fleshly lusts, what is next to you as a believer?
+That’s what Peter continued to write, inspired by the Spirit in 1 Peter 2:12.
 We live with people.
 Some are believers, and some aren’t.
 So our world is filled with dynamic kinds of people.
 But to you, the child of God, note that your lifestyle is someone’s Bible.
 People are reading God by the way you live.
 However, the Bible says in 1 Corinthians 2:14 (NKJV) that,

 “But the natural man does not receive the things of the Spirit of God, for they are foolishness to him; nor can he know them, because they are spiritually discerned.”

-Therefore because of this scripture, it is evident that unbelievers won’t see the relevance of what you’re doing to build yourself up in the Lord – such as going to church, hanging out with like-minded believers and not participating in sinful acts.
+Therefore, because of this scripture, it is evident that unbelievers won’t see the relevance of what you’re doing to build yourself up in the Lord – such as going to church, hanging out with like-minded believers and not participating in sinful acts.
 So they’ll think your life is not good.
 But don’t believe their lies.
 Such people have no eternal life, so their lives are a mist – having nothing meaningful to offer to God’s world.

 Your lifestyle is someone’s Bible.
 People are reading God by the way you live.

 When they see your consistency in doing the right thing, they’ll have no option but to praise your God.
 And that is what happened to Daniel – when Belshazzar’s wife counselled her husband to look for Daniel.
+Because of your righteous way of living, you’ll get free recommendations to high places without you paying anything for such favours.
+Keep being faithful unto Christ.